How to Help a Child with Autism Feel Good About Food

-Problems with the processing of sense data is one of the hallmarks of ASD.
-Researchers have linked oral defensiveness (where a child is extremely sensitive to the way food feels in the mouth) to picky eating.
+Problems with the processing of sensitive data are one of the hallmarks of ASD.
+Researchers have linked oral defensiveness (where a child is extremely sensitive to the way food feels in the mouth) too picky eating.
 The communal eating environment poses other sensory processing challenges too.
 It can be very noisy; it can be visually busy; there may be strong smells to contend with – all before we even get to the food itself.

 Meal and snack times in school or daycare are highly social.
 This is great because they provide an opportunity for the development of social skills if properly managed.
 For a child with autism, however, the interpersonal aspects of mealtimes can feel overwhelming.